Bitpainter75/naps2-appimage/README.md

 The easiest and most modern way to manage this AppImage is using **[Gear Lever](https://github.com)** (available as a Flatpak on Flathub).
 It provides full desktop integration, automatic icon generation, and application menu mapping without altering your core system files.
 It is highly recommended for atomic/immutable distributions like Bazzite and Aurora.

-Alternatively, you can use traditional managers like [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) or [appimaged](https://github.com/probonopd/go-appimage).

 ---

 ## First-Run Extraction Cache